 dISPUTE RESOLUTION

 19.1.
 Dispute Resolution; Arbitration.
 Any claim, counterclaim, demand, cause of action, dispute, and controversy arising out of or relating to this Agreement or the relationship established by this Agreement, any provision hereof, the alleged breach hereof, or in any way relating to the subject matter of this Agreement, involving the parties and/or their respective representatives (each a “Dispute”), even if such Disputes allegedly are extra-contractual in nature, sound in contract, tort, or otherwise, or arise under state or federal law, shall be resolved by binding arbitration.
 Arbitration shall be conducted in accordance with the rules of arbitration of the Federal Arbitration Act and, to the extent an issue is not addressed by the federal law on arbitration, by the commercial arbitration rules of the American Arbitration Association.
 The validity, construction, and interpretation of this Agreement to arbitrate, and all procedural aspects of the arbitration conducted pursuant hereto shall be decided by the arbitrators.
 In deciding the substance of the Parties’ Dispute, the arbitrators shall refer to the governing law.
-The arbitrators shall have no authority to award treble, exemplary, or punitive damages of any type under any circumstances whether or not such damages may be available under state or federal law, or under the Federal Arbitration Act, or under the commercial arbitration rules of the American Arbitration Association, the Parties hereby waiving their right, if any, to recover any such damages.
+The arbitrators shall have no authority to award consequential, treble, exemplary, or punitive damages of any type under any circumstances whether or not such damages may be available under state or federal law, or under the Federal Arbitration Act, or under the commercial arbitration rules of the American Arbitration Association, the Parties hereby waiving their right, if any, to recover any such damages.
 The arbitration proceeding shall be conducted in Houston, Texas.
 Within thirty (30) days of the notice of initiation of the arbitration procedure, each Party shall select one arbitrator.
 The two (2) arbitrators shall select a third arbitrator.
 The third arbitrator shall be a person who has over eight (8) years professional experience in energy-related transactions and who has not previously been employed by either Party and does not have a direct or indirect interest in either Party or the subject matter of the arbitration.
 While the third arbitrator shall be neutral, the two (2) Party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two (2) Party-appointed arbitrators or for vacating the arbitrators’ award that either of such arbitrators has past or present minimal relationships with the Party that appointed such arbitrator.
 To the fullest extent permitted by law, any arbitration proceeding and the arbitrators award shall be maintained in confidence by the Parties.

 19.2.
 Performance to Continue During Dispute.
 Each Party shall continue to perform its obligations under this Agreement during arbitration proceedings or any other dispute resolution mechanism pursuant to this Article 19.